GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/supptools/dataselect.rst

 dataselect
 ==========
 The tool ``dataselect`` will help with the bookkeeping and with creating lists of input files to feed to the Recipe System.
-The tool has a command line and an API.
-This tool finds files that match certain criteria defined through AstroData Tags and expressions involving AstroData Descriptors.
+The tool has a command line script and an API.
+This tool finds files that match certain criteria defined with AstroData Tags and expressions involving AstroData Descriptors.

 You can access the basic documentation from the command line by typing: